Local sign stability and its implications for spectra of sparse random graphs and stability of ecosystems: Introduction

 The paper is structured as follows: we first review in Sec.~\ref{sec:stability_and_model} the problem of stability in ecology, including a general discussion on the dependence of stability on the system size, and we specify the random matrix models that we study in this paper.
 In Sec.~\ref{sec:sign_stability}, we review the properties of sign stability with particular attention to its occurrence in tree graphs, before presenting the main results of this paper in the Secs.~\ref{sec:localsignstability} and~\ref{sec:reentrances}.
-In Sec.~\ref{sec:localsignstability}, we identify local sign stability as an important feature for the spectra of sparse random matrices and the stability of complex systems.
-In particular, in this section we present the paper's main conjecture on sign stability of sparse random graphs, and subsequently, we present several numerical test of the proposed conjecture through direct diagonalisation of the models of sparse random matrices, as defined before in Sec.~\ref{sec:stability_and_model}.
+In Sec.~\ref{sec:localsignstability}, we present the paper's main claim: we identify strong local sign stability as an important feature for the spectra of sparse random matrices and the stability of complex systems.
+We also present several numerical results through direct diagonalisation of the models of sparse random matrices, as defined in Sec.~\ref{sec:stability_and_model}.
+In particular, we test the strong local sign stability criterion by showing that when its conditions hold the leading eigenvalue remains finite.
+We also show how significant the main conditions are by giving examples of ensembles that violate one of the conditions and show divergence of the leading eigenvalue.
 In Sec.~\ref{sec:reentrances}, we determine the imaginary part of the leading eigenvalue for several type of sparse, random graphs, and in particular we identify a transition from a regime where the leading eigenvalue is real to a regime where the leading eigenvalue come in a pair of complex eigenvalues.
 We end the paper with a discussion in Sec.~\ref{sec:Discussion}, and a few Appendices with technical details.